proinsias/proinsias.github.io/_posts/2017/2017-11-09-Pandas-Info-memory-usage-of-dataframe.md

 ---
 layout: single
-title: "Pandas: Get Memory usage of DataFrame with info"
+title: 'Pandas: Get Memory usage of DataFrame with info'
 date: 2017-11-09 12:35
-last_modified_at: 2017-11-09 12:35
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - pandas
     - til
 ---

 The memory usage of a DataFrame (including the index) is shown when accessing the `info` method of a DataFrame.
-A configuration option, `display.memory_usage`, specifies if the DataFrame’s memory usage will be displayed when invoking the `df.info()` method.
+A configuration option, `display.memory_usage`, specifies if the DataFrame's memory usage will be displayed when invoking the `df.info()` method.

 ```python
 >>> df = pd.DataFrame(np.random.randn(10,3),columns=list('ABC'))